The 12:01 AM Rule: When Your Policy Actually Ends

 Myth #1: "I'm Covered All Day on My Expiration Date"

 False.
 As covered above, coverage ends at 12:01 AM on the expiration date.
 Driving at 9 AM on your expiration date without having renewed means you are driving uninsured.
-According to the Insurance Research Council, 15.4% of U.S. drivers were uninsured as of 2023 — and many of them didn't realize their policy had already lapsed.
+According to the Insurance Research Council's most recent study (analyzing 2023 data), 15.4% of U.S. drivers were uninsured — the highest rate since 2003 — and many of them didn't realize their policy had already lapsed.

 Myth #2: "I Can Renew On My Expiration Date and Still Be Covered"